IxD / UX / Creative Director

 Positive.
 Thinker.
 Dreamer.
 Photographer & Artist for passion.

 Positive.
 Thinker.
 Dreamer.
 Photographer & Artist for passion.

 I’m an IxD and UX Designer, with 16 years experience, also 10 years of experience in UI Design, mobile and web.
-In the last period of my career I've been Creative Director for two companies and managed a team of 6 people under me.
+In the last period of my career I've been Creative Director for 2 companies and managed a team of 6 people under me.

 I was born in Brescia, Italy, living mostly next to Garda Lake.
 I've worked for big name companies in Italy, moved in USA in 2013 and working with the best people ever, trying to make the difference in this beautiful country.